Five challenging mountain bike trails for thrill seekers

 Further down the motorway, just outside Mudgeeraba, Boomers’ DH3 Riccos and Sidewinder are made for speed.
 DH3 Riccos boasts massive jumps, while Sidewinder is a fast and very wide trail, suitable for assisted mountain bikes too.

-The genius and passion of Shane Flower and the Outlook Rider’s Alliance have built 15 exhilarating trails in a world-class bike park.
+The genius and passion of the Boomerang Park team and the Outlook Rider’s Alliance has resulted in 15 exhilarating trails in a world-class bike park.
 While DH3 Riccos is for the pros, the Green Machine and Sidewinder provided plenty of action for me, with high-speed sections, swirly switchbacks, and small obstacles to coax out my skills.

 The entry fee is worth the experience of zooming down these trails, with options to fly over gaps and descend extreme gradients.
 DH3 Riccos has off-camber sections, unavoidable obstacles, technical drops, a gap jump, with a B-Line option, and the scenic traverse.
 An extra fee provides unlimited shuttle bus rides (highly recommended) to take you back to the top.